perriera/for_interfaces/vsc/README.md

 - x11 or SSH access

 ### Wish Case
 Visual Studio Code is a text editor that gives the user the ability to edit files using a GUI.
-In the case where you have already setup a SSH connection to the remote Linux box all you have to do now is install VSC locally (see Alternate Case below for your native operating system)

 - [ ] Login as dev (unless you are already `logged in as dev`):